bernardosulzbach/bernardosulzbach.github.io/dungeon/index.md

 ---
 # What is it?

-Dungeon is a text-based RPG developed by me (with some help of awesome people) using Java SE 6.
+Dungeon is a text-based RPG developed by me (with some help of awesome people) using Java.
 It is licensed under GNU GPLv3.

 # Screenshots